Executive Team

 Michelle then moved to the position of Vice President, Regional Operations, Fraser Salish.
 This role supported the regional team and worked alongside Fraser Salish communities and partners, such as Fraser Health, to implement the various partnership accords and Regional Health and Wellness Plan.

-Michelle has since moved to the position of Interim Vice President, Community Health and Wellness, Programs and Services.
+Michelle has since moved to the position of Vice President, Policy, Planning and Strategic Services.

 Corporate Services